GeorgeSolorio/RableWabble/README.md

 ## Resources 🛍
 The Resource files can be found in the [Resources](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Resources) folder

-It Contains resouces such as user info, the japanese questions and app images
+It Contains resouces such as user info, JSON dictionary of questions and app images

 ## Strategies 🗺
 The Strategies files can be found in the [Strategies](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Strategies) folder